Codecademy/docs/content/pandas/concepts/dataframe/terms/fillna/fillna.md

 ---
-Title: '.fillna()'
+Title: ".fillna()"
-Description: 'Returns a DataFrame object with NA values replaced with the specified value.'
+Description: "Returns a DataFrame object with NA values replaced with the specified value."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Data Science'
+  - "Data Science"
-  - 'Web Development'
+  - "Web Development"
 Tags:
-  - 'Data Structures'
+  - "Data Structures"
-  - 'Pandas'
+  - "Pandas"
 CatalogContent:
-  - 'learn-python-3'
+  - "learn-python-3"
-  - 'paths/data-science'
+  - "paths/data-science"
 ---

 The `.fillna()` function returns a new [`DataFrame`](https://www.codecademy.com/resources/docs/pandas/dataframe) object with `NA` values replaced with a specified value.
 The original `DataFrame` object, used to call the method, remains unchanged.